pantheon-systems/documentation/source/content/wordpress-cron.md

 ## Manage WP-Cron Externally

-If you're looking for more control over your site's cron jobs, or you don't want WP-Cron to handle tasks internally, you can use external crons instead.
+If you're looking for more control over your site's Cron jobs, or you don't want WP-Cron to handle tasks internally, you can use external Crons instead.
 This will solve the problems with high traffic and low traffic sites discussed in the Troubleshooting section.

 ### Disable WP-Cron